Lucien1999s/DSA-Cookbook/README.md

 ## Introduction

 The DSA Cookbook is a resource designed to help programmers understand the fundamental concepts of data structures and algorithms.
-It aims to help beginners and experienced developers improve their problem-solving skills and algorithmic thinking.
-It only provides examples, explanations and guidance on important algorithms and data structures of DSA, and aims to help programmers have a little in-depth understanding of DSA. understanding and how to use it.
+It is designed to help both beginners and experienced developers improve their problem-solving skills and algorithmic thinking.
+It only provides examples, explanations and guidance of DSA's important algorithms and data structures, and aims to help programmers have a little in-depth understanding of DSA. understand and how to use it.
+This cookbook is a basic teaching guide based on Python.

 ## Skill Tree